georgelza/GraphDB_Synthentic_Demographic_Generator/devlab/creConnect/README.md

 These require the json payloads be posted onto the kafka topic, which will result as a sink into Neo4J.

-### Topics
+### Primary Topics -> Nodes

 - create_account_node_sink -> This sinks our Accounts from the adults topic and push them into Neo4J Nodes

-- create_adults_node_sink -> This sinks our Adults from the adults topic and push them into Neo4J Nodes, additionally we will extract the address tag and create Address Nodes
+- create_adults_node_sink -> This sinks our Adults from the adults topic and push them into Neo4J Nodes,
+- create_adult_address_node_sink -> additionally we will extract the address tag and create Address Nodes

-- create_children_node_sink -> This sinks our Children from the children topic and push them into Neo4J Nodes, additionally we will extract the address tag and create Address Nodes
+- create_children_node_sink -> This sinks our Children from the children topic and push them into Neo4J Nodes,
+- create_children_address_node_sink -> additionally we will extract the address tag and create Address Nodes

 ### TODO